LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 Developing RAJA Code
 =========================

-New features, bugfixes, and other changes are developed on a **feature branch**, **bugfix branch**, etc. Each such branch should be based on the RAJA ``develop`` branch.
-When you want to make a contribution a new feature, first ensure you have an up-to-date copy of the ``develop`` branch locally:
+New features, bugfixes, and other changes are developed on a **feature branch** Each such branch should be based on the RAJA ``develop`` branch.
+For more information on the branch development model used in RAJA, please see :ref:`branching-label`.
+When you want to make a contribution, first ensure you have an up-to-date copy of the ``develop`` branch locally:

 .. code-block:: bash